Surrogacy law review – next steps.

 Some things I think need further discussion:

-- Proposal 27 argues that the intended parents must pay funds into an escrow account established by the SSO, to cover the costs of the surrogacy arrangement.
+• Proposal 27 suggests that the intended parents would pay funds into an escrow account established by the SSO, to cover the costs of the surrogacy arrangement.
 I am not against escrow/trust account options for managing surrogacy expenses, but it should be via an independent body, not through an SSO.
 I am also conscious of the costs this can add for intended parents.
-Perhaps escrow should be optional rather than required, and it must be sufficiently regulated to avoid the situations we’ve seen in the USA of money going missing from escrow companies.
+Perhaps escrow should be optional rather than required, and it must be sufficiently regulated to avoid the situations we’ve seen in the USA of intended parents’ money going missing.

 I have worked with arrangements where disputes about finances have arisen.
 Independent trust accounting may help with these arrangements, but are not a silver bullet.

-. - Proposal 37 suggests that intended parents must register their intention to engage in international surrogacy before doing so, and that there would be ‘permitted destinations’ for overseas surrogacy.
-I cannot fathom how this would work in reality, how any organisation can declare a destination to be ‘permitted’ or take responsibility for the ever-changing international surrogacy landscape.
+• Proposal 37 suggests that intended parents must register their intention to engage in international surrogacy before doing so, and that there would be ‘permitted destinations’ for overseas surrogacy.
+I have concerns for how this would work in practice, how any organisation can declare a destination to be ‘permitted’ or take responsibility for the ever-changing international surrogacy landscape.

 I query how intended parents are to know that they must register their intention before proceeding – many intended parents don’t seek legal advice until after a pregnancy is underway.
 I think this proposal seeks to regulate the international surrogacy industry, with limited power to do so.

-. - Criminalising international commercial surrogacy.
+• Criminalising international commercial surrogacy.
 The ALRC proposes to remove criminal sanctions for engaging in international commercial surrogacy and instead implement civil penalties (such as fines).
 I think this is an improvement on the current criminalisation of intended parents but am not convinced that civil penalties are in a child’s best interests.
+I believe intended parents who have engaged in international surrogacy should have the opportunity to provide feedback on this proposal and others that relate specifically to international surrogacy.

 Feedback and submissions on the Discussion Paper must be made by 19 December.
 You can do that here.